Understanding what an SEO score is, or, more precisely, a good SEO score, is not that difficult.

 These indicators offer a holistic perspective of your website’s SEO status and overall online success.

-What is an SEO score, then?
-A culmination of the evaluation procedure for all facets of your website is the SEO score.
+Based on all I’ve discussed above, a culmination of the evaluation procedure for all facets of your website is the SEO score.

 The factors that affect your company’s search engine ranking results are the ones that are being measured here.